 The exhibits in the museum are related to the life of the Field Marshall and to the invasion of Shan State and four districts of Mong Pan State in 1942.
 The Thai Payap army occupied these territories, known as Saharat Thai Doem (“Unified former Thai Territories”), until the end of World War Two.

 The house is beautifully located on the hill overlooking Chiang Rai.
 There is a nice coffee shop right next to the house.
 All explanations in the museum are in Thai so you need someone to translate for you.
 It is worth a visit if you are interested in history.

 Santikhiri on Doi Mae Salong

 Santikhiri is a town on the mountain Doi Mae Salong, northwest of Chiang Rai.
 Everyone knows the town as Doi Mae Salong.
 It is here that Chinese Nationalist troops settled after having been ousted from Burma.
-After they were beaten by communist troops under Mao in 1949 they fled to Burma and ended up in this part of Thailand.
+After communist troops under Mao defeated them in 1949, they move to Burma and eventually ended up in this part of Thailand.
 They are now Thai citizens.
-Doi Mae Salong are spectacular.
-The town is surrounded by tea plantations and Akha villages.
-This is certainly one of the most scenic and fascinating destinations in North Thailand.
-Doi Mae Salong can be visited out of Chiang Rai on a day tour but we recommend at least one overnight there.
+Doi Mae Salong has a distinct Chinese atmosphere though.